llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 > basic concepts via custom-made backends, which can pervert the original design
 > and make it very hard for newcomers to understand the evil TableGen file.”

-This means that you'll be tackling the language itself, and the things built with it.
+This means that you'll be tackling TableGen, and things built with TableGen.
 Which are often more complicated than the language.

 It’s like learning C++ and struggling to use [Boost](https://www.boost.org/).
 Someone might say to you, “Boost isn’t required, why not remove it and save